aantron/dream/example/b-session/README.md

 new session will, again, be an empty pre-session.

-It is best to use HTTPS when using sessions, to prevent session cookies from being trivially observed by third parties.
+It is best to use HTTPS when using sessions, to prevent session cookies from being easily observed by third parties.
 See [`Dream.run`](https://aantron.github.io/dream/#val-run) argument `~https`, and example [**`l-https`**](../l-https#files).